MatsuuraKentaro/RLoptimal/README.md

 ## Binary outcome

-The above flow can be applied in the same way when the outcome is binary.
+The above workflow can be applied in the same way when the outcome is binary.
 We build the dose-response models to be used in the MCPMod method on the logit scale (see [this vignette](https://cran.r-project.org/web/packages/DoseFinding/vignettes/binary_data.html)